ADA-research/VERONA/README.md

 ### Custom Attacks
 Custom attacks can be implemented too, by using the [Attack](robustness_experiment_box/verification_module/attacks/attack.py) interface.

-## Testing
-Core parts of the package can be tested using pytest.
-In addition, the package was tested using various datasets described below.

-### Pytest
-To execute the pytests, first install the package with the dev dependencies using  ```pip install '.[dev]'```.
-Then, the tests can be executed using ```pytest tests```

 ### Datasets
 - The package was tested on the MNIST and the CIFAR10 dataset.
 Example scripts for executing the package on mnist or a custom dataset can be found in the ```scripts``` folder